jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 but it was always incomplete,
 and left a tremendous amount unsaid.
 It had yet to be analyzed and distilled into an accessible method.

 Eventually, I assembled it myself.

-Now I use it as the basis for my teaching and ongoing music study.
+Now I use it as the basis for my ongoing music study and teaching.

 ## Intermediate material is needed